Florida Business Entity Search Explained: Corporations, LLCs & More (2026)

 • Limited Liability Partnerships (LLPs)

-These entities are commonly used for professional practices, investment groups, and joint ventures.
-While less common than LLCs or corporations, they still appear regularly in entity searches and must meet specific registration and compliance requirements.
+These entities are often used by professional practices, investment groups, and joint ventures.
+While less common than LLCs or corporations, they appear regularly in entity searches and must meet specific registration requirements.

-• Foreign entities (companies formed in other states but doing business in Florida)
+• Foreign entities (formed outside Florida but doing business in the state)

 • Nonprofit organizations